ayonli/type-guard/README.md

 };
 ```

-*Each referencing of the directives will create a new constrain, so they can*
+*Each referencing of the keywords will create a new constraint, so they can*
 *reused without worrying about context pollution.*

-In the above example, `Str2.required` will create a new string constrain and
+In the above example, `Str2.required` will create a new string constraint and
 leave the `Str2` untouched.

 ## String Specials